katrinakalantar/czid-amr-heatmap/README.md

 jupyter notebook  # will open a notebook server
 ```

-Then, select Make_Nanopore_Heatmap.ipynb to run, then run each cell of the notebook
+Then, select Make_AMR_Heatmap.ipynb to run, then run each cell of the notebook

 2. Run via Google colab; this requires no dependency set-up on your part